RiverNorth/DoubleLine Strategic Opportunity Fund, Inc. (NYSE:OPP) Declares $0.10 Monthly Dividend

-RiverNorth/DoubleLine Strategic Opportunity Fund, Inc. (NYSE:OPP – Get Free Report) announced a monthly dividend on Wednesday, October 4th, Wall Street Journal reports.
-Investors of record on Wednesday, November 15th will be given a dividend of 0.1021 per share on Thursday, November 30th.
-This represents a $1.23 dividend on an annualized basis and a yield of 16.08%.
-The ex-dividend date is Tuesday, November 14th.
+RiverNorth/DoubleLine Strategic Opportunity Fund, Inc. (NYSE:OPP – Get Free Report) announced a monthly dividend on Friday, October 6th, investing.com reports.
+Shareholders of record on Friday, December 15th will be given a dividend of 0.1021 per share on Friday, December 29th.
+This represents a $1.23 dividend on an annualized basis and a yield of 16.16%.
+The ex-dividend date is Thursday, December 14th.

-RiverNorth/DoubleLine Strategic Opportunity Fund has decreased its dividend payment by an average of 6.9% annually over the last three years.
+RiverNorth/DoubleLine Strategic Opportunity Fund has decreased its dividend by an average of 6.9% per year over the last three years.

 Institutional Investors Weigh In On RiverNorth/DoubleLine Strategic Opportunity Fund